AlphonsusNguyen/cybersecurity-certificate-notes/6 Sound the Alarm - Detection and Response/2 Network monitoring and analysis.md

 - Flow analysis: Monitoring if any unusual ports / packets / protocols are in use.
 - Packet payload info: Orgs might look inside packets at the actual data.
 - Temporal patterns: Is data transferred inside typical working hours?

+## Security professionals use network traffic analysis:
+ - To understand network traffic patterns
+ - To monitor network activity
+- To identify malicious activity

+1 point

 ## Defensive measures